NFL: Are protests hurting its ratings?

 "People just aren't watching TV anymore."

-Usi added that access to the internet, phones and mobile devices means "people are switching off from television in general, not just the NFL".
+He added that access to the internet, phones and mobile devices means "people are switching off from television in general, not just the NFL".

 "Viewing figures are down across all sports, viewing figures are down across pretty much every single thing on television right now so to blame that on the taking the knee protests is fake news actually."